Amrit57/Library/README.md

 # Library
 This is a website to store book info as it is a library.
+Created during the ODIN PROJECT using html, css and JS.